The site will be down for maintenance on Sunday, September 19th between 11am and 4pm (EST)

 7. |

-Answer: Yes.
-As long as it is clear that the content is relevant to supervising staff persons who work with children under the age of five years they would be included.
+Yes.
+As long as the course content is specific to administering and supervising an early childhood program (OEC licensed of comparable setting) with staff who work with children under the age of five years.

 |